Skip to main content

 I think he thoroughly enjoyed it 😋

-I have booked him in for a general checkup with the vet on Friday 27th September 2024.
+I have booked him in for a general checkup with the vet on Friday 27th September 2024, he has been drinking a lot more than usual recently, so that is a bit concerning.

 Happy birthday gorgeous boy 🐶🐕, and well done for reaching 16 🎉🎉